zeroone-kr/zeroone-kr.github.io/_pages/about.md

 ---

 <br/>
 Hello, My name is Wonil Jang.
 My advisor is Prof. Hyungon Moon.
 My research centers on identifying exploitable vulnerabilities that could threaten user safety or cause significant organizational impact, with the ultimate goal of contributing to a safer and more secure society.
-Especially, I am interested in fuzzing and hacking moving devices (e.g., cars, drones, ships, etc.) or IoT devices.

 Happy hacking!